Personal notes used as a general recap before the Associate Cloud Engineer exam

 - Use

-to estimate the number of bytes read - Use the G. Pricing Calculator and enter the number of bytes that are processed
+bqwith--dry_runto estimate the number of bytes read - Use the G. Pricing Calculator and enter the number of bytes that are processed

 - Use

-Billing monitor
+Billing monitor Link to heading

 - Billing → Transactions page: